-- 1. Locate the DIR OUT controls in the Central Control Section. - 2.
+- 1. Press the DIROUT SHOW button to switch the DIG AMP/DELAY/INSERT/DIR OUT controls to the direct output. - 2.
 Move the rotary control to adjust the direct output send level.

-The SEND level is displayed on the Main Display.
+The SEND level is displayed beside the control and on the Main Display.
 It can be adjusted from -128dB to +15dB.

-3. Press MUTE to disable the direct output.
+3. Press ON to enable the direct output.